libkermit/docker/README.md

 ```

-## Other packages to come
+## Package `compose`

-- `compose` : functions and structs to ease compose uses.
+This package holds functions and structs to ease docker uses.
-- `suite` : functions and structs to setup tests suites.

-## In action (at some point)

-This might look like that.

 ```go
 package yours